 Independence is a life skill that we value as adults, but how do you teach your children to be more independent?

-If you are like most parents, then you are suddenly grabbing the shoes and the missing coat, corralling your child, and getting them ready as fast as you can.
+If you are like most parents, you are suddenly grabbing the shoes and the missing coat, corralling your child, and getting them ready as fast as possible.

 We have all been there, the time crunch is real, and kids are notoriously slow when it is time to be anywhere.